MuhammadSalmanSiddiqui/Minified-Uglified-Concatenated-CSS-JS-File/README.md

     "copyfonts": "copyfiles -f node_modules/font-awesome/fonts/* dist/fonts",
 NOTE:
 ----
-Above, you will change the path of the files which you want to copy in the dist folder as per your choice which are not           compressable.
+Above, you will change the path of the files that you want to copy to the dist folder as you choose, which can not be compressed.

 NEXT:
 ----